topo-gps/ios-manual/en/maps/changing_map.rst

    :width: 320px
    :alt: Maps screen Topo GPS

-   *The maps screen in which you can change the map and purchase additonal maps.*
+   *The maps screen in which you can change the map and purchase additional maps.*

 The maps screen consists of two sections, the purchases and the :ref:`store <sec-purchase-maps>`.
 All purchased maps are accessible.
 If you tap on an map item in the purchases section the map will be opened immediately and you will return to the main screen.